Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

     2. In the **Programs and Features** window, click **Turn Windows features on or off**.
     3. In the **Turn Windows features on or off** window that appears, disable **Hyper-V** and click **OK**.
        ![Disable Hyper-V](./media/hardware_hyper_v.png)
-    4. Reboot the computer.
+    4. Reboot your computer.

-## Issue: HAXM installation fails due to Intel Execute Disable (XD) Bit capability
+## Issue: HAXM installation fails due to Intel&reg; Execute Disable (XD) Bit capability

 **Description:**

- While installing Intel HAXM, you may encounter an error regarding the Intel XD support.
+ While installing Intel&reg; HAXM, you may encounter an error regarding the Intel&reg;XD support.
   The following conditions can trigger this error message:

-  - Your computer's processor does not support Intel XD
+  - Your computer's processor does not support Intel&reg; XD
-  - Intel XD is not enabled
+  - Intel&reg; XD is not enabled

   **Resolution:**

-   - **Intel XD is not supported**
+   - **Intel&reg; XD is not supported**

-     Intel HAXM requires an Intel processor with Execute Disable (XD) Bit functionality and cannot be used on systems not supporting this hardware feature.
-To determine the capabilities of your Intel processor, see the [official site](http://ark.intel.com/).
+     Intel&reg; HAXM requires an Intel&reg; processor with Execute Disable (XD) Bit functionality and cannot be used on systems not supporting this hardware feature.
+To determine the capabilities of your Intel&reg; processor, see the [official site](http://ark.intel.com/).

-   - **Intel XD not enabled**
+   - **Intel&reg; XD is not enabled**

       > [!NOTE]
-      > Apple-based computers have Intel XD permanently enabled if the processor supports the feature.
+      > Apple-based computers have Intel&reg; XD permanently enabled, if the processor supports the feature.

-      If you receive an error message that Intel XD is not enabled, it implies that your computer does not meet the minimum system requirements to use Intel HAXM.
-Besides, to determine the capabilities of your Intel processor, see the [official site](http://ark.intel.com/).
+      If you receive an error message that Intel&reg; XD is not enabled, it implies that your computer does not meet the minimum system requirements to use Intel&reg; HAXM.
+Besides, to determine the capabilities of your Intel&reg; processor, see the [official site](http://ark.intel.com/).

-## Issue: HAXM installation fails due to Intel Virtualization Technology (VT-x)
+## Issue: HAXM installation fails due to Intel&reg; Virtualization Technology (VT-x)
 **Description:**

-  When installing Intel HAXM, you may encounter an error regarding Intel VT-x support.
+  When you install Intel&reg; HAXM, you may encounter an error regarding Intel&reg; VT-x support.
 The following conditions can trigger this error message:

-   - Your computer's processor does not support Intel VT-x
+   - Your computer's processor does not support Intel&reg; VT-x
-   - Intel VT-x is not enabled
+   - Intel&reg; VT-x is not enabled

 **Resolution:**

-- **Intel VT-x is not supported**
+- **Intel&reg; VT-x is not supported**

-  Intel HAXM requires an Intel processor with Intel VT-x functionality and cannot be used on systems lacking this hardware feature.
-To determine the capabilities of your Intel processor, see the [official site](http://ark.intel.com/).
+  Intel&reg; HAXM requires an Intel&reg; processor with Intel&reg; VT-x functionality and cannot be used on systems not supporting this hardware feature.
+To determine the capabilities of your Intel&reg; processor, see the [official site](http://ark.intel.com/).

-- **Intel VT-x is not enabled**
+- **Intel&reg; VT-x is not enabled**

     > [!NOTE]
-    >  Apple-based computers have Intel VT-x permanently enabled, if the processor supports the feature.
+    >  Apple-based computers have Inte&reg;l VT-x permanently enabled, if the processor supports the feature.

-    If you receive an error message indicating that Intel VT is not enabled, your computer does not meet the minimum system requirements to use Intel HAXM.
-To determine the capabilities of your Intel processor, see the [official site](http://ark.intel.com/).
+    If you receive an error message indicating that Intel&reg; VT is not enabled, your computer does not meet the minimum system requirements to use Intel&reg; HAXM.
+To determine the capabilities of your Intel&reg; processor, see the [official site](http://ark.intel.com/).

 ## Issue: Visual Studio throws errors when using Tizen.NET.SDK 1.0.0

 **Description:**

-Visual Studio Tools for Tizen supports Visual Studio 2019 (16.0 or higher version), yet you encounter errors while using Tizen.NET.SDK 1.0.0 or 1.0.1 as shown in the following:
+Visual Studio&reg; Tools for Tizen supports Visual Studio&reg; 2019 (16.0 or higher version), yet you encounter errors while using Tizen.NET.SDK 1.0.0 or 1.0.1:

 ```
 Severity Code   Description   Project  File  Line     Suppression Stat Error   NETSDK1013